 Walking Boots vs Walking shoes: Which is right for you?

-The main difference between walking boots and walking shoes are firstly the style, with walking boots being sturdier, often with a thicker sole and a higher collar for added protection.
+The main difference between walking boots and walking shoes is firstly the style, with walking boots being sturdier, often with a thicker sole and a higher collar for added protection.
 Walking shoes are generally lighter weight, and may not always have some of the technical features found on walking boots, such as waterproof linings or reinforced soles.
-The key difference between walking boots vs walking shoes are the types of terrain and walks you will be able to do in them.
+The key difference between walking boots vs walking shoes is the types of terrain and walks you will be able to do in them.

-If you are a well seasoned hiker or trail walker, it’s likely you’ll be confident in knowing what is the right footwear when it comes to choosing walking boots or walking shoes.
+If you are a well-seasoned hiker or trail walker, it’s likely you’ll be confident in knowing what is the right footwear when it comes to choosing walking boots or walking shoes.
 But if you are unsure which walking footwear to buy for your outdoor pursuits, we’ve picked out a few key factors you should consider when you are deciding ‘should I wear walking boots or walking shoes?’.

 We will cover the following questions to help you decide:

 - What type of walking are you doing?